Features

 • Stackable: multiple selective adjustments per photo

-• Per-mask: exposure, brightness, contrast, sat, temp, sharp, clarity
+• Per-mask sliders: exposure, brightness, contrast, sat, temp, sharp, clarity

 Tactile interface